-90 days was the typical gap between
+90 days typical gap

 This helped to identify the product categories potential customers were likely to purchase, having previously purchased within another category.
 Armed with this data, the advertiser was able to identify that a customer that purchases within the furniture/homeware category was also likely to purchase within the childrenswear category within six months of the initial purchase.
-This enabled them to effectively target their messaging with each publisher by understanding their audience, moving a step closer to personalisation within the channel.
-This advertiser was also able to identify the additional value over time that was generated by the customer, regardless of the channel that drove subsequent purchases .
+This enabled them to effectively target their messaging with each publisher by understanding their audience, moving a step closer to personalization within the channel.
+This advertiser was also able to identify the additional value over time that was generated by the customer, regardless of the channel that drove subsequent purchases.